marcelolds/first/README.md

 # first
-Triyng to be a developer
+Learning and trying to be a developer
-Learning